-Emily is a Civil Practice Junior in one of the civil practice teams, led by Sian Wilkins.
+Emily is a Civil Practice Assistant in one of the civil practice teams, led by Sian Wilkins.
 This team specialises in Community Care, Education, Housing, Immigration and Mental Health.
 Emily is responsible for fixings, day to day diary management and administration of fees.

 Emily completed the BTEC Advanced Award in Chambers; Administration for Barristers’ Clerks.
 Emily Joined Doughty Street Chambers in March 2015 having previously been a Clerk at 1 Pump Court Chambers.

 Outside of work, Emily enjoys horse riding and spending time with her friends and family, especially her 2 younger brothers.

 Adam is the Practice Manager for the Clinical Negligence, Personal Injury, Product Liability, Professional Negligence, Mediation, International Civil Law and Information & Data Protection Law teams.

 His responsibilities encompass the overall management and business development of all barristers’ practice including the teams’ strategic planning, diary management, allocation of work, fee negotiation as well as the professional development of his two very capable practice assistants.

 Adam joined Doughty Street Chambers in April 2019 and brings with him over 21 years of clerking experience having previously worked at one of the countries leading common law sets.

 Away from the office, Adam is a keen cook who also enjoys the outdoor life, travelling and exploring new cultures, skiing and holidaying in Walt Disney World, which in recent years has been made even more magical due to the arrival of his increasingly expanding family.